 Let’s use this dashboard to answer this question: What is the relationship between first-year student academic performance and completion of their required gateway courses?

-This is the Home Page for the Postsecondary Data Partnership dashboards.
 The Gateway Course Completion dashboard is one of the early momentum metrics.
-Clicking that icon takes you to the dashboard.

-The lines in the upper right line chart represent completion rates for each GPA range.
+The lines in the line chart represent completion rates for each GPA range.

-In addition, a section for each GPA range is shown in the lower left bar char.
+In addition, a section for each GPA range is shown in the bar chart.

-But the lower right horizontal stacked bar chart remains unchanged.
+But the horizontal stacked bar chart remains unchanged.
 This chart provides an overview of the dataset and remains unchanged when dimensions are applied.

 Now the chart is much easier to read.
 Hovering over the 2018-19 data point for first-year students earning a 3.5 to 4.0 GPA shows 40% were successful in completing their required gateway courses during their first year of college.